Meet the founders

 After leaving the corporate world, Leah returned to her roots - homeschooling and the outdoors.
 The homeschool world had blossomed since her days of being homeschooled and she was excited at the options available.
 Using her love of nature, science, and living books as a cornerstone, she developed an interactive, literature rich homeschool program for her own children.
 She also decided to share her love of science with others by organizing a science program for her local co-op and STEAM workshops for children in her community.

 Today, Leah lives with her husband and two precocious children in the foothills of the Appalachian Mountains.
 When she isn’t busy editing quests, researching resources, or working on the business side of Science Through Nature, she can be found hiking at one of the many natural areas near her home, meeting up with forest school friends, or planning her next family camping trip.
-She also loves playing the violin with her daughter, finding a quiet moment to work on a watercolor, and listening to the latest podcasts.
+She also loves playing the violin with her daughter, finding a quiet moment to work on a watercolor, and can be found weekly diving into a Euro Board Game with her gaming group.